CorneliusHsiao/FoodMethodGAN/README.md

 * Investigate the way to better control the contribution of conditional inputs as we found that it sometimes generated irrelevant images.
 Attention mechanism and regularization loss can be the options.

 ## Contributions
-We acknowledge the assistance and advice from professor [Joseph Lim](https://viterbi-web.usc.edu/~limjj/) and TAs of course CS-566 (Deep Learning and its Applications).
+We acknowledge the assistance and advice from professor [Joseph Lim](https://viterbi-web.usc.edu/~limjj/) and wonderful [TAs](https://www.clvrai.com/people/) of course CS-566 (Deep Learning and its Applications).
 With their guidance, we developed the project and made the following contributions.
 * A conditional GAN model for food image generation task with ingredients and cooking methods as input
 * A refined version of dataset Recipe1M which further contains cooking methods extracted from instructions
 * Quantitative data that proves cooking method as a useful and valuable input to food image generation tasks